dotstott/Magit/README.md

 Testing magit again

-How to read pr comments from forge
+How to read pr comments from forge2